acl-org/aclrollingreview/sacguidelines.md

 - making acceptance decisions out of the pool of accepted papers.
 - Nominating papers for 'area chair awards': as the experts in their area, the SACs select one paper in their track, that will be given the area chair award for that track.
 This process is orthogonal to any best paper considerations by the best paper committee, and the award decisions are made just on the SAC authority.
+- finalizing the recommendations for the great/irresponsible reviewers and meta-reviewers

 ## ✅ TASK 1: Making acceptance recommendations compliant with ACL anonymity policy {#acceptance-anonymity}

+As you make your acceptance recommendations, please consider each paper in your batch, including any response to meta-reviews and/or meta-review issue reports submitted by the authors.
+As ACL community grows, there may be cases where reviewers and/or area chairs are lacking expertise or appreciation for non-mainstream types of contributions.
+As a senior researcher who can see a bigger batch of submissions than either area chairs or reviewers, you can see the big picture, and consider not only numerical scores or popularity, but also encouraging a diversity of perspectives, methodology, reporting of negative results.

 **Anonymity advantage for borderline papers.** When you make decisions for borderline papers, the new ACL policy is that [the borderline papers that were not preprinted during review have an advantage over those that were](https://www.aclweb.org/adminwiki/images/5/56/ACL_Anonymity_Policy.pdf) (see recommendation 'c' on p.2).
 ARR submission page has a "perprint status" field that you can search for.
 If the authors said that they were planning or considering to release the preprint, we ask you to search for the paper and see if they did.
 If so, they lose the anonymity advantage.